University researchers are working with world-class biologists and fellow global leaders in organic chemistry to tackle diseases such as cancer.

 International funding has come from such sources as the United States government’s National Institutes of Health research agency and Worldwide Cancer Research.

-Organic chemistry has always been a strength at Victoria University, from Thomas Easterfield, one of our founding professors, through to our Ferrier Research Institute, named to honour the late Professor Robin Ferrier, who pioneered carbohydrate chemistry in New Zealand.
+Organic chemistry has always been a strength at Victoria University of Wellington, from Thomas Easterfield, one of our founding professors, through to our Ferrier Research Institute, named to honour the late Professor Robin Ferrier, who pioneered carbohydrate chemistry in New Zealand.

 Carbohydrate chemistry is a particular focus of the University.
 Our researchers are studying the important roles of carbohydrate molecules in immune system responses to produce new and better vaccines and treat autoimmune diseases.